futufeld/kmedoids/README.md

 #### `minBy`

-Implement the `minBy` function which takes a function _f_ and a `List` and returns the smallest element of that `List`.
+Implement the `minBy` function which takes a function _f_ and a list and returns the smallest element of that list.
 The _f_ function maps elements of the list to `Double` values that represent the elements' 'size', by which they are sorted (smaller values first).
 Examples:

 ```
 minBy length ["cube", "house", "cat"] = "cat"